-Solar PV systems must be installed in a manner such that they are not producing electricity that could back feed onto the grid during a grid outage (blackout) to protect electric utility personnel who may working to restore power.
+Solar PV systems must be installed in such a manner that they are not producing electricity that could back feed onto the grid during a grid outage (blackout) to protect electric utility personnel who may be working to restore power.
 A solar PV system will have an automated internal disconnect switch to prevent the ability of any electricity produced by the solar panels from feeding back into the grid.
 PV systems that include battery storage may be able to power the home during a grid outage, provided they are equipped with an automated transfer switch.
-The automated transfer switch allows the solar PV system to operate exactly the way an integrated back-up generator would work during an electrical outage.
+The automated transfer switch allows the solar PV and battery storage system to operate exactly the way an integrated back-up generator would work during an electrical outage.